WiseOldTurtle/ImageSharingPlatform/README.md

 ## **Future Improvements**

 ### **Alternative Solution Design**
+- Automate full solution using CI/CD pipeline.
-- Add CI/CD for AKS solution to demonstrate container orchestration and scalability.
+- Look into an AKS solution to demonstrate container orchestration and scalability.

 ### **QOL changes**
 - Incorporate sentiment analysis for feedback on user experience with the platform.

-### **Security Enhancements**
+### **Security Enhancements & their Priorities**
+#### Critical
 1. **Application Gateway**:
    - Incorporate WAF (Web Application Firewall) for secure HTTP traffic.
-2. **Private Endpoints**:
-   - Use private endpoints for Blob Storage and Key Vault for enhanced security.
-3. **Managed Identities**:
-   - Enable secure, role-based access to Azure resources using Managed Identities.
+2. **Azure Resource Security**:
+   - Remove any public access, hardcode IPs and utilize endpoints.
-4. **Custom Domain**:
+3. **Custom Domain**:
-   - Custom Domain with SSL for secure and trustworthy access.
-5. **Logic App Integration**:
-   - TODO.
-Write more about this.
+   - Setup staticsite to use a Custom domain
+4. **Logic to Validate user input**:
+   - Create some logic where file size and metadata can be validated.
+Metadata scanning will avoid malicious injected code.
+Defender to scan files when they have landed in storage.
+5. **Secure Connection String**:
+   - Introduce the use of Azure KeyVault to hold keys and secrets. (can be referenced through ADO variables in the YAML)
-6. **Azure WebApp**:
+6. **RBAC Implementation**:
-   - Possible for alternative Hosting
+   - Possibly implement RBAC with custom roles such as **Uploader** or **Viewer** to restrict access.